wal-g/wal-g/PostgreSQL.md

     }
 }
 ```
-If not specified it will fallback to default setting(no wal metadata generation)
+If the parameter value is NOMETADATA or not specified  it will fallback to default setting (no wal metadata generation)

 Usage
 -----